dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:4 %}

-`worker.css` contains CSS selectors and rules to be consumed by our widget and its components.
+`worker.m.css` contains CSS selectors and rules to be consumed by our widget and its components.

 {% instruction 'With the imports in place, add the **@theme** decorator and apply the mixin to the `Worker` class in `Worker.ts`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' lines:11-14 %}

-{% instruction 'Add the CSS rules in `src/styles/worker.css` which will allow us to style the `Worker` widget:' %}
+{% instruction 'Add the CSS rules in `src/styles/worker.m.css` which will allow us to style the `Worker` widget:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lang:css %}
+{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.m.css' lang:css %}

 `dojo build --watch` will detect these new rules and generate the type declaration files automatically, allowing us to apply them to the `Worker` widget.